 Residents and fellows at the medical center may audit courses through the undergraduate and graduate divisions of Duke University by obtaining the written permission of the course instructor and the dean for continuing studies and by paying the current audit fees.
-House staff members are not permitted to take courses offered through the division of undergraduate medical education.
+House staff members are not permitted to take courses offered through the School of Medicine.
 For more information, please contact Dr. Paula E. Gilbert, Academic Dean for Continuing Studies, The Bishop's House, Duke University, Durham, NC 27708, (919) 684-2621; pgilbert@duke.edu; www.learnmore.duke.edu/academics/auditing.